Chasing Twisters

 Laura has been playing bass since she was 10 years old and was taught by her dad.
 She has also been singing since she was a child but this her first role as lead vocalist in a band.

-The band’s debut album, Better In A Hat is due for release on 11 April 2025.
-It consists of 12 original tracks written by Laura Holden and Craig Chapman and will be celebrated with an album launch event in Stoke on Trent on Saturday 12 April with support from June Holland.
+The band’s debut album, Better In A Hat was released in April 2025.
+It consists of 12 original tracks written by Laura Holden and Craig Chapman and was celebrated with an album launch event in Stoke on Trent on Saturday 12 April with support from June Holland.